ademing/nebraska-code-2021/README.md

 * Why Superman sucks
 * Where do Villains fall into this
 * How people are more complex than this.
 We're simplifying to help form strong teams.

+### How can we use Superheroes to form strong teams?

+* Developers typically align with archetypes
+* We can use the last 100 years of Superhero stories as a basis for good dev teams
+* How we can work together to "save the day"

+---

 ## What superhero archetypes match developers?